Work Is Scalar Or Vector

 Addressing Potential Misconceptions: Why Work Isn't a Vector

 Some might argue that because force and displacement are vectors, work should also be a vector.
-However, the crucial point is that the formula for calculating work uses the dot product, which fundamentally transforms the vector information into a scalar value.
+That said, the crucial point is that the formula for calculating work uses the dot product, which fundamentally transforms the vector information into a scalar value.
 The directionality of the force and displacement is incorporated within the calculation to determine the magnitude of the scalar work done; the resulting work itself does not possess direction.

 Frequently Asked Questions (FAQ)